 Many couples dream of a fantastic honeymoon to start their lives together, but finding a honeymoon destination and planning a trip that fits your budget can be even more stressful than planning the main event.
 Don’t start your new life out stressed or in debt.
-Here are six tips for finding cheap honeymoon flights and planning a honeymoon on a budget.
+Whether you're looking for economy flights or want to travel cheaply in business class or premium economy, here are six tips for finding cheap honeymoon flights and planning a honeymoon on a budget.

 1. Book at least 3-8 months out.

 For international flights, we generally see the best deals three to eight months in advance.
 However, if you have dates that are totally inflexible or you’re traveling during a peak time (like summer of the holidays), it’s wise to plan even farther ahead.

 Don’t wait until the last minute.
 While prices can sometimes drop 1-2 months before a trip, last-minute deals are rare and prices rise significantly in the last few weeks before departure.